apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 guide will help you better understand CMake and the process of building Arrow's C++ code.

+This content is intended to help explain the concepts related to and tools required for building Arrow's C++ library from source.
-If you feel comfortable with compiling then feel free to proceed to the :ref:`C++ <building-arrow-cpp>`, :ref:`PyArrow <build_pyarrow>` or `R package build section <https://arrow.apache.org/docs/r/articles/developing.html>`_.
+If you are looking for the specific required steps, or already feel comfortable with compiling Arrow's C++ library, then feel free to proceed to the :ref:`C++ <building-arrow-cpp>`, :ref:`PyArrow <build_pyarrow>` or `R package build section <https://arrow.apache.org/docs/r/articles/developing.html>`_.